devangi-08/LECO/README.md

 A deterministic diagnostic engine that analyzes JEE exam performance at the micro-skill level, traces failure to its root cause through a prerequisite knowledge graph, and turns that into a small set of priced, honest next steps, instead of an overwhelming dashboard of weaknesses.

-Built on a labeled corpus of **4,481 JEE Mathematics PYQs** (2015–2026) enriched with reasoning archetypes, error taxonomies, and concept tags, all extracted through a two-pass unsupervised LLM discovery pipeline.
+Built on a labeled corpus of **4,481 JEE Mathematics PYQs** (2015–2026) enriched with reasoning archetypes, error taxonomies, and concept tags all extracted through a two-pass unsupervised LLM discovery pipeline.

 ---

 ## The Problem

 Every test-prep platform tells students the same thing: *"You're weak at Calculus."* That's useless.
 A student staring at 15 weak topics doesn't know where to start.
-They re-read textbooks they already understand, practice random questions, and stay stuck because the real problem is three layers deeper than "Calculus."
+They re-read textbooks they already understand, practice random questions, and stay stuck, because the real problem is three layers deeper than "Calculus."

 LECO asks a different question: **Why is this student failing and given that a diagnostic can't know their exam date or hours, what are the honest options in front of them?**